FAQs - Undergraduate Advising

 Do I have to complete a minor?

-No, although completing one is strongly recommended.
-A minor is completed in a department outside of Communication Studies.
-For the minor, you work with an advisor in that department to determine the courses you need to take.
+No, you do not need to complete a minor.
+For the minor, you work with an advisor in in a department outside of Communication Studies to determine the courses you need to take.
 If you complete a minor, you will have your advising and your forms approved in that department (not in Communication Studies).
 If a minor in another department requires fewer than 18 units (e.g., Business requires 15 units), make sure you meet the 120 units total for the University baccalaureate requirements.